It's Spooky: Recording

-The song "The Making Of The Album" details how the original plan was to record the album at Daniel's home in West Virginia in July, but it was rescheduled after Fair's car broke down.
+The song "The Making of the Album" details how the original plan was to record the album at Daniel's home in West Virginia in July, but it was rescheduled after Fair's car broke down.
 Johnston and Fair eventually reunited in Uniontown, Maryland in August.
 Jad Fair later noted that Johnston was dressing in all white during this period and stated that Johnston believed it was "The Christian thing to do".
-During their visit, Jad and his brother David had an idea to film a movie with Johnston, titled My Dinner With Daniel, which featured casual conversation between the trio, as well as musical performances from Johnston.
+During their visit, Jad and his brother David had an idea to film a movie with Johnston, titled My Dinner with Daniel, which featured casual conversation between the trio, as well as musical performances from Johnston.

 The album was completed in a single week.
 Fair later said it was very intense and that it was hard to keep up with all of Johnston's ideas.
-He was put in charge of recording the album and had to work around Johnson's reluctance to do more than a few takes.
+He was put in charge of recording the album and had to work around Johnston's reluctance to do more than a few takes.
 Johnston and Fair recorded most of the album in two takes; for the first take, Fair would focus on mic placement and recording levels, then join in for the second take.
 Fair had wanted to work on the project for a more extended period to smooth things out, but Johnston insisted that they finish it by the time he left town.

 The album contains material co-written by Johnston and Fair as well as solo compositions by both and covers of Rodgers/Hammerstein, The Beatles, Paul McCartney, Phil Ochs, and Glass Eye.
 The latter act featured Kathy McCarty, who Johnston had previously dated.
 Johnston previously included an extended "Happy Talk" demo on his 1983 album The Lost Recordings.
-Shorter versions of the bonus tracks "Caspar The Friendly Ghost" and "Get Yourself Together" had both also been demoed in 1983, on Johnston's Yip/Jump Music and Hi How Are You tapes, respectively.
-A second demo of Casper appeared on Johnston's 1985 Continued Story album.
-An excerpt from the Jad Fair assisted version of Casper recorded in 1988 earlier appeared on Johnston's Merry Christmas album.
+Shorter versions of the bonus tracks "Caspar [sic] the Friendly Ghost" and "Get Yourself Together" had both also been demoed in 1983, on Johnston's Yip/Jump Music and Hi How Are You tapes, respectively.
+A second demo of "Casper" appeared on Johnston's 1985 Continued Story album.
+An excerpt from the Jad Fair assisted version of "Casper" recorded in 1988 earlier appeared on Johnston's Merry Christmas album.

 Soon after returning to West Virginia, Johnston was arrested and institutionalized.
 He had not been taking his medication at the time and, during an episode, caused an old woman to jump out of her second-story window while attempting to "cast out her demons."
 Johnston was institutionalized at Weston State Hospital.